akhilravipati97/TechInterviewInCppSpring22/README.md

 ## Initialize values
 - Download [chromedriver]( https://chromedriver.chromium.org/downloads) and set its path in `constants.py`
+    - You may be required to upgrade the driver to a newer version from time to time (there'll be errors indicating that)
 - Create a cache directory for storing preprocessing results and grades.
 Set its path in `constant.py`
 - Copy `handles.csv` from the shared drive location and place it in the cache directory.
+    - This csv file contains each student's names, unis, and each of their coding platform/website handles.
-- Create a `logs` directory in the project root if you wish the logger to auto spool to a log file along with console.
+- Create a `logs` directory in the project root if you wish the logger to spool to a log file.
+Either way the grader will still print stuff to the console.

 ## Running the grader